syngenta/noctis/docs/source/pages/installation.rst

 Installation
 ============

-noctis requires python 3.9 or higher, as well as some common and reliable third party packages
+pumas requires python 3.9 or higher, as well as some common and reliable third party packages

 Usage installation
 --------------------